Otello: Subsequent productions

 The opera was first seen in the US at the Academy of Music in New York on 16 April 1888 and in the UK on 5 July 1889 in London.
 At its first appearance in Vienna (14 March 1888), the title role was sung by Hermann Winkelmann, who had created the title role in Wagner's Parsifal at Bayreuth in 1882.

+Otello was first performed in Buenos Aires, Argentina in 1888 by two opera companies in quick succession and the casts included singers who had performed main roles in the world premiere in Milan the year before.
+On 12 June 1888 the opera was first performed at the Teatro Politeama by the Ciacchi opera company, featuring Roberto Stagno (Otello), Romilda Pantaleoni (the Desdemona in the world premiere), and Delfino Menotti (Iago).
+A few days later, on 6 July 1888, the Ferrari opera company presented the opera at the old Teatro Colón with Francesco Tamagno (the Otello in the world premiere), Mila Kupfer-Berger (Desdemona), and Jules Devoyod (Iago).

 Otello was given its Paris premiere by the Opéra at the Palais Garnier on 12 October 1894 with Albert Saléza in the title role, Rose Caron as Desdemona, and Paul Taffanel conducting.
 It was performed in a French translation by Arrigo Boito and Camille Du Locle.
 Verdi composed a short ballet for the finale of Act 3 (ceremony of welcome for the Venetian ambassadors).
 The production was directed by Alexandre Lapissida, the costumes were designed by Charles Bianchini, and the sets, by Marcel Jambon (Act I); Amable and Eugène Gardy (Act II); Eugène Carpezat (Act III); and Auguste Alfred Rubé and Philippe Chaperon (Act IV).

 Today, the opera is frequently performed throughout the world, a staple of the standard repertoire.